Level Up Your Approach: 7 Winning Enterprise SEO Strategies for B2B Brands

 - Featured snippet.
 Excerpts from a site that provide a short answer to a query and may include a short paragraph, list, video, or other highlighted content.
 See the example below.

 - People also ask.
 A Google feature that gives people information related to their query that they may find useful.
 Each question ties to a featured snippet, along with additional questions and answers.
 See the example below.

 Additionally, with Conductor, you can identify search queries that you already rank for.
 You can use this data to your advantage by updating those high-performing pages with a short, targeted answer of approximately 40 to 50 words that addresses the specific query for your best chance at winning a featured snippet or people also ask result.
 Alternatively, you can address the query using a list or table if those formats are a better fit for your response.
-It may take time and persistence to achieve the results you are looking for, but scoring a coveted "position zero" on a SERP for a keyword with high MSV provides some of the highest returns on investment in the form of increased traffic and conversions.
+It may take time and persistence to achieve you are looking for, but scoring a coveted "position zero" on a SERP for a keyword with high MSV provides some of the highest returns on investment in the form of increased traffic and conversions.

 3. Target striking distance keywords

 In SEO, a keyword that achieves a rank on page two or three of search results is known as a striking distance keyword.
 While you aren't quite where you want to be on Page 1, achieving that goal is within "striking distance," where implementing the right optimizations to a given page or creating a net new SEO-focused landing page can help bump you to Page 1.

 Targeting the highest-potential striking distance keywords can help you elevate your search presence relatively quickly—in weeks, not months—but only if you use the right platform.
 Relying on bare-bones SEO tools can get you there, but require significant manual analysis and data crunching.